Ryan-Ray-Neff/qmk_firmware/keyboards/ergodonk_zero/readme.md

 Enter the bootloader in 3 ways:

-* **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
+* **Bootmagic reset**: Hold down the top left key (Escape) for left hand, or the top right key (Delete) for the right hand, and plug in the keyboard
-* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Physical reset button**: Hold down the BOOT button on the Zero while plugging the keyboard.
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available